 Learn more about how Vitamin D affects your fertility, here.

 It is important to review your own medical history, including past immunizations.
 Your doctor may recommend certain vaccinations before you become pregnant, during pregnancy, or right after delivery.
 It’s important that patients are up-to-date with immunizations for conditions such as influenza, chicken pox, measles, mumps, and rubella to name a few.
 Additionally, following the American College of Obstetricians and Gynecologists (ACOG), SGF recommends the COVID-19 vaccination for all eligible people who may consider future pregnancy.

 6. Manage and Treat Conditions Before Becoming Pregnant

 A number of medical conditions can negatively affect pregnancy, including pre-diabetes and a low-functioning thyroid gland.
 It’s important to have a physical examination by either a gynecologist or your primary care physician before trying to conceive or prior to fertility treatment.
 Physicians can test and treat many conditions easily and quickly, and the result of treatment can greatly improve your fertility, reduce the chance of miscarriage, and promote a healthy pregnancy for both mom and baby.

 You don’t have to act on every tip on this list immediately; be sure to perform them in a way that’s comfortable for you.
 Don’t set too many goals at once if you think they’ll be insurmountable.
 The goal is to be in the best possible condition—both mentally and physically—for conception.
 Your health and well-being is what comes first, the rest will follow.

-Editors Note: This post was originally published in October 2015 and has been updated for accuracy and comprehensiveness as of July 2021.
+Editor’s Note: This post was originally published in October 2015 and has been updated for accuracy and comprehensiveness as of December 2022.